bfellows37/pastejs-docker-compose/README.md

 1. clone repo
 2. change to repo directory
 3. (optional) edit the `app.env` and `srv.env` files as necessary.
-It will work without editing but probably isn't as secure.
+It will work without editing but probably isn't as secure or whatever.
 4. type `docker-compose up`